microsoft/MCW-Hybrid-identity/Hands-on lab/Before the hands-on lab - Hybrid identity.md

     Invoke-Command -ComputerName $vmNames {Set-ItemProperty "HKLM:\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System" -Name "ConsentPromptBehaviorAdmin" -Value 00000000}
     ```

-    **Note:** To run multiple PowerShell scripts in the same file, you can highlight a specific script and select **Run Selection** next to the green play button.
+    **Note**: To run multiple PowerShell scripts in the same file, you can highlight a specific script and select **Run Selection** next to the green play button.

     ![In this screenshot, the PowerShell ISE application is depicted with the script listed above pasted into it.](images/Hands-onlabstep-bystep-HybridIdentityImages/media/PSScript.png "PowerShell ISE with the script pasted into it")